jacob52571/CustomPortals/README.md

 # CustomPortals
-Rewrite to latest MC version forked from https://github.com/incognitojam/CustomPortals Create portals in your Minecraft server made from alternative materials to teleport your users to different worlds.
+Rewrite to the latest MC version forked from https://github.com/incognitojam/CustomPortals

+Create portals in your Minecraft server made from alternative materials to teleport your users to different worlds.
 Custom world materials can be specified in the configuration file.

 ## Configuration
 Below each configuration option is explained in detail.

 #### Portal search options
-`portal-search-range: 64` This specifies the radius in which the plugin should search for portals at the target location, before deciding to create a new portal (as none are present for the user to teleport to). *This value should always be written as an integer and not as a decimal.*
+`portal-search-range: 64` This specifies the radius in which the plugin should search for portals at the target location, before deciding to create a new portal (as none are present for the user to teleport to). *This value should always be written as an integer, not a decimal.*

 `portal-creation-range: 24` The radius in which the plugin should search for a space to create a portal at the destination.
-If no space is found in this range then no portal is created and the teleport is cancelled. *This value should always be written as an integer and not as a decimal.*
+If no space is found in this range then no portal is created and the teleport is cancelled. *This value should always be written as an integer, not a decimal.*

 #### Miscellaneous
 `debug-mode: false` Enables extra debugging in the console.
 If something doesn't seem right in the plugin, please enable debug mode, perform the action and report the full console log to a developer.